mlevatich/Abelon/notes/script/items.md

 Kath (serious): Why have you taken it out?
 Did you forget the instructions?
 The ritual site will be in a holy monastery along the road through the Red Mountain Valley.

 Kath (worried): Never mind that no one has even heard of this monastery.
 And it'll be little more than monster-infested ruins by now, if the rumors are true about the scroll's age.

-I've about had it with rituals and their strange prescriptions...
+Kath (serious): I've about had it with rituals and their strange prescriptions...
 But ach, orders are orders, so here we are.

 -> Callback: